 How to Buy the Best Golf Alignment Sticks

 Want to grab a pair of sticks and improve your swing?
 Below are the top rated golf rods available today.
 If you buy your own from somewhere else, I recommend going for a three-pack to give you more flexibility.

-- GOLF ALIGNMENT STICKS: Master your swing with perfect alignment every time; Set includes 3 golf alignment sticks (48” length) for improved training that will shave strokes off your score
+- GOLF ALIGNMENT STICKS: Master your swing with perfect alignment every time!
+Set includes 3 golf alignment sticks (48 in length) for improved training that will shave strokes off your score

 - PRACTICE SMARTER: Alignment sticks feature a pointed tip for easily staking into the ground and setting up for ball striking drills and more